![]() |

 Ephesians 4:8-10

-The "captivity" here is the Old Testament saints.
-Christ went to Hades after His death, to the abode of the righteous dead of Israel (Luke 16:23).
-There He preached the gospel (1 Pet.
-4:6) so that they could meet their Savior and respond to Him in love.
+When Paul speaks of those in "captivity," he is referring to the souls of Old Testament saints.
+After His death, Christ went to their abode in the "lower parts of the earth;" specifically, in the underworld known as "Sheol" in Hebrew and "Hades" in Greek, both names sometimes unfortunately translated "hell" (Jon.
+2:2;15 Luke 16:2316).
+Hades was divided into two portions separated by a great gulf (Luke 16:26).
+All the souls of the ungodly dead resided on one side, a place of fiery torment, whereas all the souls of the righteous dead resided on the opposite side, a place of peaceful rest.
+To emphasize that death could not steal the godly away from the love of God, the name Jesus chose for their dwelling place in Hades was Abraham's bosom (Luke 16:22).
+After Jesus died on the cross, He went this portion of the underworld and preached the gospel to the souls of Old Testament saints so that they could meet their Savior and respond to Him in love.
 During their lives on earth, they had believed in God and trusted in Him for salvation, but they had not known Jesus, whose coming was still future.
 They became acquainted with Him, as it were, only after His death and descent into Hades.
-Yet He did not visit them and then leave them alone.
-He brought them out of Hades and took them to heaven so that they might dwell in the presence of the Father.
-Previously, they could not live in the Father's presence because their sins were not covered by the finished work of Christ.
+Yet He did not visit them briefly and then depart, with the intent of leaving them exiled from His presence for the next two thousand years.
+Rather, He brought them out of Hades and took them to heaven so that they might live forevermore in the presence of both Himself and the Father.
+Previously, they were denied admission to the Father's presence because their sins were not yet covered by the finished work of Christ.
 Lacking identification with Christ in His perfection, they had no standing before God and no right to dwell in heaven.

 This interpretation allows a full explanation of everything stated in Hosea 6:2.